What Public Benefits are Available to Workers on Strike

 When a person participates in a strike at work, it may affect their eligibility for certain public benefits.

-Federal law requires that if an individual participates in a strike at work and then applies for SNAP benefits, DHS must look at the household’s income the day before the strike occurs.
+Federal law requires that if an individual participates in a strike at work and then applies for SNAP benefits, Iowa HHS must look at the household’s income the day before the strike occurs.
 If the household would not have been eligible the day before the strike, then the application for SNAP benefits will be denied.
-If the household would have been eligible the day before the strike, then DHS must compare the striker’s income before the strike with the striker’s current income and use the higher of the two to determine how much SNAP assistance the household will receive.
+If the household would have been eligible the day before the strike, then HHS will compare the striking member's income before the strike to the striker's current income and add the higher of the two to the current income of non-striking members during the month of application.
+If the household is eligible, the higher income figure must also be used in determining the household's benefits.

 1) Picketing; and/or